iamafanti/learnDataAnalysis/LearnPandas.md

 ```
 You can read more about the parameters the read_csv() method takes to customize how a file is read in on the [documentation page](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html).

+*Attentioin: While the pandas library can read in XLSX files, it relies on an external library for actually parsing the format. *

 ### Exporing the Pandas dataframe
 When you call `head()` method, pandas will return **a new dataframe** containing just the first 5 rows:
 ```